6 Continuous Probability

 Although deriving this distribution analytically is possible, it is not straightforward.
 Once derived, it provides a faster way to evaluate probabilities than simulation.
 However, when analytic derivations are too complex or infeasible, Monte Carlo simulation offers a practical alternative.
 By repeatedly generating random samples, we can approximate the distribution of almost any statistic and obtain reliable estimates even when theoretical results are unavailable.

-6.5 Calculating densities, probabilities, and quantiles
+6.5 Calculating densities, probabilities, quantiles, and other continuous distributions

 Beyond simulation, R provides companion functions to evaluate and summarize continuous distributions.
 Each distribution in base R follows a simple naming convention: